 Entering college can be overwhelming, and sometimes scary.
 As an international undergraduate student, coming from outside the United States can make the process even more daunting.
-Luckily, students can feel at ease knowing that Hood has a variety of resources to help them adjust to life at college, and in the United States.
-Hood offers:
+Luckily, students can feel at ease knowing that Hood has a variety of resources to help them adjust to life at college and in the United States.

 - Religious services and groups for all faiths: Hood offers weekly Christian services as well as monthly Interfaith services, available to all students.
 Hood also offers religious services on major holidays of different faiths, such as Muslim Ramadan Iftar, Jewish Sukkot and Yom HaShoah, and Christian Ash Wednesday.